About Me

 Research

-Spectroscopic Ca II exocomet As part of my Masters, we developed a pipeline that searches for signs of exocomet transits in spectroscopy data.
+Quantifying spectroscopic Ca II exocomet transit occurrence in two decades of HARPS data (Bendahan-West et al. 2025) Spectroscopic Ca II exocomet As part of my Masters, we developed a pipeline that searches for signs of exocomet transits in spectroscopy data.
 Being guided by the multiple exocomet transits detected around the archetypal star Beta Pictoris, exocomets can be identified by transient absorption features in specific atomic species, such as the commonly used ionised Calcium doublet.
-The aim of this project is to overcome the typical bias towards sample of stars with detected debris discs, and use the entire HARPS archive to build a large and more diverse sample of stars.
-The ultimate goal is to evaluate the occurrence rate of exocomet transits and possibly determine any trends in host stars.
+We aimed to overcome previous sample selection biases, and use the entire HARPS archive to build a large and diverse sample of stars.
+Ultimately, we estimate the occurrence rate of exocomet transits in HARPS and determined any trends in exocomet host stars.

 This summer project introduced me to an unsupervised Machine Learning classification algorithm called a Self-Organising Map (SOM) that we used to classify stellar spectra according to their different spectral profiles.
 This was an attempt to reduce the number of false positive detections in our search for exocomet transits.
 The main idea is that stars showing similar features (e.g. variable stellar activity), would be classified together, providing an easier method to identify and filter specific sources of false positive exocomet detections.